vigneshsekar314/gator/README.md

 # Gator

-Gator is a command-line blog aggregator based on RSS (Really Simple Syndicate) feeds, built as a part of a learning guided project from boot.dev
+Gator is a command-line blog aggregator based on RSS (Really Simple Syndication) feeds, built as a part of a learning guided project from boot.dev

 ## Prerequisites (Check these before installing Gator)